 |eVoice||Those who want a live receptionist to answers calls on their virtual phone system|

 |Phone.com||Businesses want a low priced softphone offering the ability to change features each month|

 How We Evaluated the Best Softphone Providers

 A softphone has a user interface that resembles that of traditional phones and only needs an internet connection to make and receive calls.
-When considering which softphone providers were best for small business, we evaluated both VoIP and virtual phone providers that offer a softphone along with a range of features and functions that would be beneficial to the business owner.
+When considering which softphone providers were best for small business, we evaluated both VoIP and virtual phone providers that offer softphone apps along with a range of features and functions that would be beneficial to the business owner.

 Therefore, we evaluated the best softphone providers on the following: